 What Are the Limitations of Current Solutions?

 The limitations of current solutions for credential recognition in the teaching field are significant.
 One major limitation is the lack of standardization across different regions and countries, which makes it difficult for teachers to have their credentials recognized when applying for teaching positions in a different location.
-Another limitation is the time-consuming and bureaucratic process involved in credential evaluation and verification, which can create delays and obstacles for teachers seeking to work in a new jurisdiction.
-Additionally, the cost associated with credential recognition can be prohibitive for some teachers, especially those from economically disadvantaged backgrounds.
-Overall, these limitations hinder the mobility and professional growth of teachers in the global education sector.
+The costs associated with credential recognition—including fees for evaluation, translation, and exams—can be substantial, creating a financial barrier for many foreign-trained professionals.

 What Are Some Proposed Solutions for Improving Credential Recognition for Teachers?